The Doctor's Enemies

 When the TARDIS was nearly used by a race called the Charrl to travel to Earth from their home planet ("Birthright"), it suffered a breakdown that caused it to materialise on Earth in the early twentieth century.
 As a result of the attempt, The Doctor's companions Benny and Ace were left with two different versions of the main TARDIS shell - now reverted to a simple police box after the Time Vector Generator was removed, with Benny holding the main TVG - while The Doctor took the Jade Pagoda - the TARDIS 'escape pod' - and found himself in the Arctic ("Iceberg"), where an Antarctic tour discovered a group of Cybermen who had crashed there following their failed attempt to conquer Earth in 1986.
 Even worse, the 'tour' was actually there to test a device called FLIPback, that had been developed in the event of Earth's magnetic polarity reversing; FLIPback would reverse the Earth's magnetic polarity back to the way it was... but could just as easily cause the disaster it was designed to avert.
 Aided by investigative journalist Ruby Duvall, The Doctor confronted this small group of Cybermen as they attempted to convert the people on the Antarctic tour, managing to bring them off-balance by reversing Earth's polarity before they were ready for it, allowing Ruby to destroy the Cyber-army with a cobalt bomb.
 Ruby briefly tried to join The Doctor on his travels, but the Jade Pagoda returned to the main TARDIS while Ruby was busy collecting her personal effects, leaving her behind.

-On a later trip to the planet Tasak - while searching for some tea, which was said to particularly good on Tasak, most likely due to it still being a steam-powered society - the Seventh Doctor encountered an undercover operative called Temeter, investigating a strange energy trace from the city of Ardent.
+The ‘prime’ Doctor had another encounter with the Cybermen during a later trip to the planet Tasak, the Seventh Doctor searching for some tea that was said to particularly good on Tasak, most likely due to it still being a steam-powered society.
+During this visit, The Doctor encountered an undercover operative called Temeter, investigating a strange energy trace from the city of Ardent.
 Arriving in the city, The Doctor discovered that the ruling House of Argentia was attempting to arrange a peace conference that would stabilise the society after a recent devastating world war, using alien technology discovered on the sacred island known as the Heart to cure sicknesses with nanotechnology.
 However, after investigating the Heart himself, The Doctor realised that Tasak was a Cyberman tomb-world, the Cybermen waiting in stasis until they were activated.
 Taking advantage of the fact that the Cybermen’s headquarters was powered by geothermal energy from the dormant magma chamber underneath the island, The Doctor and his allies planted explosives to crack the magma chamber, unleashing a river of lava that destroyed the dormant Cybermen before they could be activated.
 As The Doctor departed, however, he noted that the Cybermen’s legacy on Tasak would actually be to create peace due to the advances achieved by use of their technology, reflecting that it was only how knowledge was used that defined whether it was good or evil rather than what it began as.

 Audio - Sword of Orion